Marsh Gibbon

 Marsh Gibbon is a village and civil parish in Buckinghamshire, England.
 It is close to the A41 and the border with Oxfordshire about 4 mi east of Bicester.

+In the centre of the village the buildings are largely built of local stone, and roofed in tiles, slate and thatch.
+Many of which are listed buildings.
+The centre and east of the village are designated as the Marsh Gibbon Conservation Area, including the Greyhound pub, The Plough, the Manor House and the Church.

+In the south of the parish, formerly part of the ancient Bernwood Forest, the landscape and habitat has been designated as the Upper Ray Meadows Nature Reserve, while Long Herdon Meadow is a national Site of Special Scientific Interest.

 History

-The village name comes from the English word 'marsh', describing the typical state of land in the area due to the high water table of the Aylesbury Vale.
-The affix 'Gibbon' derives from the family name 'Gibwen', the lords of the manor here in the twelfth century.
+The village name comes from the English word 'Marsh', describing the typical state of land in the area due to the high water table of the Aylesbury Vale district.
+The affix 'Gibbon' derives from the family name 'Gibwen', the Lords of the manor in the twelfth century.
 In manorial rolls of 1292 the village was recorded as Mersh Gibwyne, though earlier (in 1086) it was known simply as Merse.

 One of the two entries in the Domesday Book for the village is unique in having the only comment of any kind, namely "Graviter et miserabiliter".
 In translation the complete entry reads:

-Ailric's manor, now named Westbury Manor, was given by King Edward IV to the Company of Cooks in London, though it has since been sold into private hands.
+Ailric's manor, now named Westbury Manor, was given by King Edward IV to the Company of Cooks in London, though it was sold in 1883 to Thomas H. Phipps, whose family still owns the manor.